rocknrollMarc/jstestmacs/README.md

 After the end of the preparation, you can execute JsTestDriver with types "C-c t" where there are suffix *.js when js2-mode(case with js2-mode by add-hook).
 Of course, require JsTestdriver and browser. :)

+Note:
+jsTestDriver.conf is detected automatically by recursive traverse directory to above.